icob2019/icob2019.github.io/registration.md

   ## ICOB 2019, 22-24 May
 ---

-Registration will open by the first of January 2019.
+Registration will open in January 2019.

 Registration information will be updated here as made available.